 Leapfrog, through the use of several of the individual PSI components included in PSI 90 in the Leapfrog Hospital Safety Grade, has worked diligently to encourage payers and purchasers to incorporate these critical patient safety measures, which are not only harmful, but costly, in their own value-based payment programs.
 Leapfrog fully understands the limitations of the VBP statute which requires that measures included in the VBP Program be publicly reported on Hospital Compare for a minimum of one year and that baseline performance on each measure be established at least 60 days prior to the performance period.
 However, it is unacceptable to allow a three-year lapse in public reporting of this critical safety measure, during which time tens of thousands of Americans will die or suffer harm from the complications included in the measure.
-We urge CMS to look more broadly for opportunities to accelerate the inclusion of the updated PSI 90 Patient Safety and Adverse Events Composite into the VBP Program.
+We urge CMS to look more broadly for opportunities to accelerate the inclusion of the updated PSI 90 Patient Safety and Adverse Events Composite into the VBP Program, or perhaps include older PSI 90 rather than waiting for the new measures to become available to ensure that surgical complications remain a key component of the VBP Program.